 Other in-kind contributions consist primarily of event tickets and recreation activities which are used to defray program costs, or as part of fundraising events.
-These items are recognized as in-kind contributions at their fair value, with a corresponding expense, as they are delivered to the public.
-WWP values these items at either face value or fair value on the date received depending on the nature of the item.
+These items are recognized as in-kind contributions at fair value, with a corresponding expense, as they are used.
+The Organization values these items at either face value or fair value on the date received depending on the nature of the item.

-During the year ended September 30, 2019, WWP received the following in-kind contributions:
+During the year ended September 30, 2020, the Organization received the following in-kind contributions: